esa-tu-darmstadt/altis_sycl/README.md

 ## cross_accelerator
 Running and validated _level 2_ benchmarks.

-All DPCT-inserted annotations were addressed.
-Removal of unwanted features, e.g., support for USM in benchmarks, or CUDA Graphs.
+All DPCT-inserted warnings were addressed.
+Non-required features were removed, e.g., support for USM in benchmarks, or CUDA Graphs.
 Removed all DPCT library usages to support event-based timing measurements.

-For CUDA/SYCL performance comparisons, _level 1_ benchmarks are also included.
+For benchmarking the performance between CUDA and SYCL, _level 1_ benchmarks are also included.
 These are, however, only tested on NVIDIA GPUs using the CUDA backend of DPCT.

-The benchmarks were changed to close original CUDA and SYCL performance on an RTX 2080 GPU.
-These changes encompass e.g., removal of loop-unrolling and altering inlining behaviour of functions due to differences in NVCC and DPC++ compilers.
+The benchmarks were adapted to close the performance gap between the original CUDA and the migrated SYCL codes on an RTX 2080 GPU.
+These adaptations encompass e.g., removal of loop-unrolling and altering inlining behaviour of functions due to differences in NVCC and DPC++ compilers.

 Runs correctly on the following hardware:
 * Intel and AMD x64 CPUs (tested on Ryzen, Epyc, Core i and Xeons) - by default